ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/thoughts-on-apple-watch.md

 *No. They don't. *

-Us poorer folks, seeking to justify [watch] purchases we just shouldn't be making -- yeah, we might care.
+Us poorer folks, seeking to justify [watch] purchases we just shouldn't be making---yeah, we might care.
 "Oh, it's *solid* gold, so it was okay for me to spend $8,000 on this watch.
 You, now you: you bought a *plated* gold watch for $7,000.
 That's totally not worth it."

 Most of us aren't in that super rich category.
 We are in the aforementioned idiot category of people who make silly arbitrary and rather semantic rules defining intrinsic and extrinsic value, and use those rules to justify terrible purchases.